You are here

 Adults with AMI who Did Not Receive Treatment

 55.8% of adults with a mental illness received no treatment.
 Lack of access to treatment is slowly improving.
 In 2011, 59% of adults with a mental health problem did not receive any mental health treatment.

 Reasons for not receiving treatment can be individual or systemic.

-The state prevalence of untreated adults with mental illness ranges from 43.1% in Vermont to 67.5% in Nevada.
+The state prevalence of untreated adults with mental illness ranges from 41.4% in Massachusetts to 66.0% in Nevada.

 Adults with AMI Reporting Unmet Need

-States with the highest levels of unmet need (bottom 10) are 1.6 times more likely to have people report unmet need.
+Where you live could determine whether you receive timely treatment: individuals living in states with the highest levels of unmet need (bottom 10) were 1.6 times more likely to have people report unmet need.

 - Lack of insurance or inadequate insurance